 For businesses on the international and mainland platforms, you can use the WeChat generated QR code as part of your marketing strategy.
 Post it on business cards, brochures, and social media channels to direct potential customers to your WeChat ecosystem.

-Since WeChat now allows multiple QR codes per account, you can have a print and digital QR code to see where you are making the biggest impact in terms of customers.
+Since WeChat now allows multiple QR codes per account, you can have a print and digital QR code.
+This way, you can see where you are making the biggest impact in terms of customers.

 Another way of getting customers is to create an interactive HTML 5, or H5 campaign.
 Simply do so by creating a game, quiz, or animation.
 This way, you make you turn your existing brand into a creative one that merits the attention of potential customers.

 Step 2: Sparking the Prospect’s Interests

-The next step is to utilize a loyalty program to get potential customers interested in deals that you are offering both now and in the future.
+The next step is to utilize a loyalty program.
+This way, you can get potential customers interested in deals that you are offering both now and in the future.
 As you may remember from our previous post, Chinese users are always shopping around for the best deals.
-So, for example, creating a membership program and giving exclusive promotions will make shoppers more open to spending their money on your brand.
+For example, creating a membership program and giving exclusive promotions will make shoppers more open to spending their money on your brand.

 Moreover, another cool function is using the geolocation feature to send promotions to customers who are close by.
 The idea here is that you offer your members a discounted offer.
 The prospects visit your WeChat account and become enticed by your brand.

 Step 3: Turning a One-Time Customer into a Loyal One

 Ideally, a user then makes the purchase via the one-click payment system in your WeChat universe.
 If customers are on the fence or have any questions, you can use the instant customer service function to address their concerns.
 This way, you can start to build a reputation as a company that cares about the quality of its service and relationship to its customers.